mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

   currentPos  <- newPos
 ```

-This computation only access current and previous position and doesn't look at neither the hot data or the cold data which is common for these kind of algorithms.
+This computation only access current and previous position and doesn't look at neither the hot data or the cold data.

 We obviously like the verlet integration to be as fast as possible.

-With the mass, current and previous position, hot data and cold data a particle takes approximately 200 bytes.
-We will have up to 1,000,0000 particles which means the particles will take approximately 200,000,0000 bytes which is way more than my 6MiB of L3 cache.
+With the mass, current and previous position, hot data and cold data a particle takes 216 bytes.
+We will have up to 1,000,000 particles which means the particles will take 216,000,0000 bytes which is way more than my 6MiB of L3 cache.
 Therefore we expect that the way we access data will have an impact.

 ### The `Particle` class